-The Head and Neck Cancer Center of Excellence is a major provider in the Northeast for patients with early-stage, recurrent, or aggressive head and neck cancers.
+The Head and Neck Cancer Center is a major provider in the Northeast for patients with early-stage, recurrent, or aggressive head and neck cancers.
 The nationally recognized team of multidisciplinary specialists who care for these patients collaborate to manage patient care from the first consultation through treatment and follow-up.
 They combine their expertise in patient care with state-of-the-art treatment options while actively participating in clinical trials to provide tomorrow’s treatments today.

 For more information or to refer a patient, call 617.414.4913 or email [email protected].
 Patients with a diagnosis or strong suspicion of cancer are seen within 72 hours.

 According to the National Cancer Institute, each year, approximately 55,000 Americans are diagnosed with cancers of the head and neck.
 These malignancies can disfigure the face and neck and affect a person’s speech, eyesight, hearing, ability to swallow, and sense of smell.

 Fortunately, many of these cancers are curable if caught at an early stage.

 Cancers of the head and neck generally develop in the squamous cells (the outermost layer of cells) that line the moist surfaces inside the mouth, nose, and throat.
 Cells, the body's basic unit of life, divide to form new cells, and after performing their functions for a while, they die.
 Cancer cells do not die.
 Instead, they morph into a new type of cell and divide and produce extra cells that merge into a tumor.
 If the tumor is benign, it does not metastasize (spread) elsewhere in the body.
 If the tumor is malignant, it is cancerous and can metastasize to other parts of the body.